wqdsgsy/QianWu/content/publication/journal-article jcm/index.md

 # Summary.
 An optional shortened abstract.
 summary: Complex dispersion engineering via a series of nonlocal feed-forward control gives rise to rich non-reciprocal wave dynamics.
+This work is a contributin to a speical issue "Multifunctional composites for autonomic, adaptive and self-sustaining systems" in JCM.

 tags:
 - Source Themes